-Houston Exploration (THX) shares gained about 4% last week to $56.71 as of mid-day Friday following a $62/share buyout offer ($1.8 billion) by hedge fund JANA Partners LLC, which has been critical of THX management and recently demanded that the company open its books.
-THX advised shareholders to take no action on the offer until its board has had time to review it.
-Analysts had a negative reaction to the offer.
+Houston Exploration (THX) shares jumped 6% Monday to $57.97 after hedge fund JANA Partners LLC, which has been critical of THX management and recently demanded that the company open its books, offered to buy Houston Exploration for $62 per share, or about $1.8 billion.
+The company advised shareholders to take no action on the offer until its board has had time to review it.

 JANA, a hedge fund with more than $5 billion in assets, currently owns about 12.3% of the independent production company’s outstanding shares.
 JANA requested that the parties begin immediate discussions on the purchase.

 “We believe that there is still tremendous value in Houston Exploration, but that it will continue to be destroyed as long as the company remains in the hands of those who show far less interest in maximizing this value than they do in transferring it to the company’s management,” JANA Managing Partner Barry Rosenstein wrote in a letter Monday.

 Citing ill-advised plans to use the proceeds from a $590 million sale of its offshore Gulf of Mexico assets to pay down debt and buy onshore exploration and production assets rather than to repurchase shares, Rosenstein last week charged THX with corporate waste and breach of its fiduciary duty to shareholders.
 Several months ago, JANA called on the company to use proceeds from the recent sale to maximize shareholder value through a $650 million share repurchase and the exploration of strategic alternatives, including a sale of the company.

 Rosenstein also said that Houston Exploration’s reluctance to heed its sound investment advice is only the latest in a string of mismanagement incidents that include corporate waste, pursuing expensive acquisitions and inefficient debt repayment.